-As a student research assistant for CPAR I am currently working on various tasks including literature reviews, gathering and organizing data, and assisting with other research needs as necessary.
-As an industrial/organizational psychology Ph.D. student, my applied research interests lie in worker wellbeing, job satisfaction, and organizational development practices.
-Recently, I have completed research projects looking at workplace stressors and their impacts on employee creativity at work as well as projects related to virtual team effectiveness in the healthcare industry.
+As a student research assistant for CPAR I currently work on various tasks including literature reviews, gathering and organizing data, survey development, and other research needs as necessary.
+As an Industrial/Organizational Psychology Ph.D. student, my applied research interests lie in worker well-being, job satisfaction, and organizational development practices.
+In my time at UNO, I have completed various research projects, including those looking at workplace stressors and their impacts on employee creativity at work and projects related to virtual team effectiveness in the healthcare industry.
+I also recently completed a summer internship in HR Analytics with local Omaha organization, Green Plains Inc., completing various data and survey development projects.

 Education and Credentials